Rule-based Generation of de Bruijn Sequences: Memory and Learning: Neural Networks to Classify de Bruijn Rules

 Feedforward neural networks are highly suitable for structured, tabular data, such as the bit vectors extracted from rule representations.
 They can capture complex, non-linear relationships between input features without requiring explicit feature engineering.
 In our case, the binary inputs represent discrete features, and their interactions are not trivially captured by simpler linear models.
 The multi-layer architecture enables hierarchical feature learning, significantly improving classification accuracy.

-For the case $\mu=5$, the neural network architecture includes: \begin{itemize} \item An input layer with 14 features (bits), \item A hidden dense layer with 32 units and ReLU activation, \item A second hidden dense layer with 16 units and ReLU activation, \item An output layer with 1 unit and sigmoid activation for binary classification. \end{itemize} The model was compiled using the Adam optimizer (learning rate $= 0.001$), binary cross-entropy loss function, and accuracy as a performance metric.
+For the case $\mu=5$, the neural network architecture includes the following: \begin{itemize} \item An input layer with 14 features (bits); \item A hidden dense layer with 32 units and ReLU activation; \item A second hidden dense layer with 16 units and ReLU activation; \item An output layer with 1 unit and sigmoid activation for binary classification. \end{itemize}

+The model was compiled using the Adam optimizer (learning rate $= 0.001$), binary cross-entropy loss function, and accuracy as a performance metric.
 The dataset includes the complete set of 6144 feasible rules, one-third of which are de Bruijn rules (see Table~\ref{tab3}).
 Training was performed over 100 epochs with a batch size of 4.
 Model evaluation was conducted on the test set by calculating accuracy, sensitivity, and specificity (see Table~\ref{metrics}).
 Class labels were assigned using a threshold of 0.5 on the predicted probabilities.
 The resulting classifier achieved outstanding performance, with an accuracy exceeding 99\% for $\mu = 5$.

 The more challenging case of $\mu = 6$ involves a rule space of size on the order of $10^{19}$, with approximately 67 million de Bruijn rules (see Table~\ref{tab3}).
 As a matter of fact, we can only use a sample of the total rule space that is randomly analyzed and classified into the two classes.
+To get this sample of the feasible rule space, we used brute force to generate \mbox{1 million} de Bruijn rules.
+In parallel, we generated a larger number of non-de Bruijn feasible rules and randomly selected 1 million of them.
+Note that the ratio of de Bruijn to feasible rules is about 0.17 (Table \ref{tab3}), which means that approximately 6 million feasible rules must be generated by brute force to obtain 1 million de Bruijn rules.

-Optimal results were achieved using a slightly deeper neural network with the following architecture: \begin{itemize} \item Three hidden dense layers with 64, 64, and 8 units respectively, \item ReLU activations in all hidden layers, \item A sigmoid output unit for binary classification. \end{itemize} Training used a batch size of 64 and a learning rate of $0.001$.
+Optimal results were achieved using a slightly deeper neural network with the following architecture: \begin{itemize} \item Three hidden dense layers with 64, 64, and 8 units, respectively; \item ReLU activations in all hidden layers; \item A sigmoid output unit for binary classification. \end{itemize}

+Training used a batch size of 64 and a learning rate of $0.001$.
 The dataset consists of a sample of $2 \times 10^6$ feasible rules, half of which are de Bruijn rules.
-As before, 80\% of the dataset was used for training, and the remainder for testing.
+As before, 80\% of the dataset was used for training, with 20\% used for validation and the remainder for testing.
 A threshold of 0.5 was again applied to the output probabilities to assign class labels.
 As shown in Table~\ref{metrics}, this model also demonstrated excellent classification metrics.

 Once the neural network model is available, any given rule can be evaluated to determine, with high probability, whether it is a de Bruijn rule.
 If the prediction is positive, the rule is then applied to generate the corresponding binary sequence, which must ultimately be verified to confirm that it satisfies the de Bruijn sequence properties.